abusedmedia/anigames/04/README.md

-- rewrite completely on PIXI engine
-- lost momentum but gain a solid base for further dev
+- more characters colored

+TODO

+- drag and drop on outer zone, this might become a tutorial